Skip to content

 Save Article

-There are mainly three types of problems based on Linear programming.
-These are as follows:
+There are mainly three types of problems based on Linear programming they are,

-Manufacturing problem: In this type of problem, some constraints like manpower, output units/hour, machine hours are given in the form of a linear equation.
+Manufacturing Problem: In this type of problem, some constraints like manpower, output units/hour, and machine hours are given in the form of a linear equation.
 And we have to find an optimal solution to make a maximum profit or minimum cost.

-Diet problem: These kinds of problems are generally easy to understand and have fewer variables.
-Our main objective in this kind of problem is to minimize the cost of diet and have to keep a minimum amount of every constituent in the diet.
+Diet Problem: These problems are generally easy to understand and have fewer variables.
+Our main objective in this kind of problem is to minimize the cost of diet and to keep a minimum amount of every constituent in the diet.

 Transportation Problem: In these problems, we have to find the cheapest way of transportation by choosing the shortest route/optimized path.